rickellis/Arch-Linux-Install-Guide/README.md

     timeout 3
     editor 0

 __Notes:__ The timeout setting is the number of seconds the menu is displayed before it automatically boots the default choice.
-The editor setting determines whether the kernel parameters are editable via the terminal.
-For security reasons we disable this.
+For security, setting editor 0 disables kernel parameter editing via the terminal.
+These can always be edited in the `mkinitcpio.conf` file.

 ### Get the UUID for root